Our 2014 Fair Raffle Prize was a Beautiful Hooked Rug

 And it is beautiful.
 This 37- by 67-inch traditional hooked rug, constructed using hand-dyed and felted wool fabric, is vibrant with color, and its intricate and beautifully executed design will make any floor it lands upon after the Fair feel very lucky indeed.

-The winning ticket will be drawn Sunday afternoon of the Fair, October 5.
+The winning tickets drawn Sunday afternoon of the Fair, October 4.
 You need not be present to win.

 We thank Ms. Blair for this generous donation.
 Proceeds from the raffle support the mission of the Waterford Foundation.